 It is time to enjoy the fruits of your labor.
 Welcome your guests with a cocktail, relax, engage with your guests and have fun.

 Happy Entertaining.
-Comment and share additional tips that have worked for you.
+Comment and share additional tips on entertain at home that have worked for you.